jhpark16/JavaTitrationApplet/README.md

 The compiled code needs to be packaged as a Titrate.jar file if it is to be used for a web page.<br>
 (1) Right click the project from Package Explore in Eclipse.<br>
 (2) Choose Export->Java->Jar file and then hit Next.<br>
-(3) Choose src and resourced under JavaTitrationApplet.
+(3) Choose src and resource under JavaTitrationApplet.
 Unselect all the other files on the righthand panel.
 Click "Finish".

 ## Using this applet in a web page
 The Titration.html shows how the applet is used in a web page.
 The web page should be run locally (due to security issues) and installed on a web site.